Skip to main content

 Unlike the EVM pipeline which generates Solidity or Yul, the SVM backend generates Rust code approximating the original program structure.
 The code generation stage produces:

-- Account parameters: Typed based on Anchor context analysis where available, otherwise inferred from validation patterns
+• Account parameters: Typed based on account-validation framework context analysis where available, otherwise inferred from validation patterns

 The generated Rust is not intended to be deployable—information irreversibly lost during compilation (variable names, comments, precise types) cannot be fully recovered.
 It serves as a human-readable representation for audit review and a structured representation for further tooling.